Piers Morgan Uncensored

 George: I’d call him a thief.
 I’d call him a fraud.
 I’d say that he fooled the Ukrainian people, that he was going to make peace.

 Piers: I’d call him an absolute hero, and I would say back at you, George, that for such a smart guy—and you are a smart guy.
 I’ve met a lot of politicians.
 You’re right up there in terms of your intellect.
 It seems to me that you’re more comfortable just going along with the Putin worldview than you are going along with the view of someone that Putin has barbarically, illegally invaded.
+I mean, you and I agreed about the illegal invasion of Iraq.
+We thought it was completely wrong, right, that America and the UK and the other allied forces invaded Iraq as retribution for something they had nothing to do with, and it turned out to be a total disaster that spawned—

-Piers: And we both got sacked.
+George: And we both got sacked.

-George: And we both got sacked, right?
+Piers: And we both got sacked, right?
 And we agreed about that, which is why I’m really struck by the fact that we disagree so vehemently about what seems to me a very similar situation.

-George: No, because you’ve got to know the history, and you should know it.
-I do know the history.
-Russia has been invaded twice, by Napoleon and then by Hitler, using the runway of Ukraine.
+George: Russia has been invaded twice, by Napoleon and then by Hitler, using the runway of Ukraine.
 The idea that Russia is going to allow American missiles masquerading as NATO missiles on the soil of the place where Russia was twice invaded in the last—

 Piers: You know how much of Russia—Russia is one of the biggest countries in the world.
 Do you know how much of it, percentage-wise, is bordered by NATO countries, including Finland, who’s just come into it?